Sticky Chinese Pork Belly– Simple, Family-Friendly

 For the Glaze

-Get ready to make a mouthwatering Sticky Asian Pork Belly!
+Get ready to make a mouthwatering Sticky Glazed Asian Meat!
 This step-by-step guide, complete with process shots, will show you how to cook tender, slow-braised pork belly and coat it in a sweet, sticky glaze.
-It’s the perfect dish for a quick, family-friendly meal or a tasty weeknight treat!

-- Pour the glaze into the pan with the fried pork belly and stir to coat each piece evenly.
+- Coat the Pork with Glaze: Pour the glaze into the pan with the fried meat and stir to coat each piece evenly.
 Keep cooking for a few more minutes, stirring occasionally, until the glaze thickens and becomes beautifully sticky.

 Substitutions